CodeoNordic/just-another-calendar/documentation/event-filters.md

 ## Grouping event filters into areas
 If you have many filters of varying categories, you may group these by specifying an `areaName` per filter.
 These areas must already be defined in the [config](./init.md#eventfilterareas-array).

-By default, the filters will be ordered depending on their placement in the array, but this can be overwritten by specifying a `sort` number for one or more filters.

 ```json
 {